Isaiah Thomas scores 37 points, Celtics beat Bucks in OT (Jan 28, 2017) | FOX Sports

 Celtics: Thomas has scored 20 or more in 31 straight games and 30 or more 16 times this season. … C Al Horford (sore groin) did not travel with the team. … G Avery Bradley (sore right Achilles’ tendon) missed his sixth straight game. … Gerald Green’s 3-pointer at the end of the first quarter gave Boston a 42-27 lead.
 It was the most points for Boston in any quarter this season.

-Bucks: Parker had a tough night, going 2 for 13 from the field and finishing with four points. … First-round draft pick Thon Maker received his second career start in place of center Miles Plumlee. … It was the first game between these two teams.
+Bucks: Parker had a tough night, going 2 for 13 from the field and finishing with four points. … It was the first game between these two teams.
 They’ll play twice more this season in Boston on March 29 and April 12.

 UP NEXT